Zoo Miami’s bald eagle Rita lays 3rd egg

 SOUTHWEST MIAMI-DADE, FLA.
-(WSVN) - Zoo Miami’s Rita has laid yet another egg!
+(WSVN) - Zoo Miami’s Rita has laid a third egg.

-Rita has captured the attention of many as viewers can watch her through an eagle cam installed by Wildlife Rescue of Dade County and the Ron Magill Conservation Endowment.
+The bald eagle has captured the attention of many, as viewers can watch her through an eagle cam installed by Wildlife Rescue of Dade County and the Ron Magill Conservation Endowment.

-Rita’s third egg was discovered on Wednesday.
-Her first egg was produced on Thanksgiving and the second one was produced over the past weekend.
+The bird’s first egg was produced on Thanksgiving, and the second one was produced over the past weekend.

 The third egg comes as a surprise after zoo officials said bald eagles usually lay two eggs.